 Each funder requires different content in the proposal.
 Read each section of the application carefully for any grant to which you’re applying.
 Make sure you address each question fully.

-To take a look at the required fields in the NEA Foundation’s Student Achievement Grant application, click here.
+To take a look at the required fields in the NEA Foundation’s Student Success Grant application, click here.
 The required fields for the NEA Foundation’s Learning & Leadership Grants can be found here.

 Include an evaluation plan

 In the narrative of your proposal, include a carefully constructed evaluation plan.
 Identify interim and final benchmarks to establish how you’ll measure the project’s success.
 Show how you will measure growth throughout the course of the project.

 All grant applications will ask you to provide a budget.
 In your budget, tie each line item to the learning objectives in your narrative.